PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 - Copy the `ERC20.t.sol` file which is in the `utils` folder to the `test` folder.
     - This file contains the [foundry tests](https://book.getfoundry.sh/forge/fuzz-testing) that allow you to test all the functions of an ERC-20.
 - Execute the command `forge test` to run the tests.
-    - You can use `forge test -vvvv` to show more informations.
+    - You can use `forge test -vvvv` to show more information.

 ### 📚 **Documentation**: